nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

          _________________________________________________________________________________________
 ```

-### 3.8 Removing Ingredient
+#### 3.3.2 Removing Ingredient: `remove`

-User needs to enter `b` in the menu first.
-To remove an ingredient from the IngredientsList, user needs to execute command below:
+To remove an ingredient from the IngredientsList, the user needs to execute command below:

 Format: `remove ` `ingredient index`

-if the ingredient index does not exist in the list, message is output:
+If the ingredient index does not exist in the list, message is output:

 ```
 	 ☹ OOPS!!!
 Enter a valid ingredient index number after delete, between 1 and 14.